Samuel-de-Oliveira/Wonder/README.md

 - Tree stick (Why not?);
 - Sefie stick.

-If you want to add something in your project you are free to do it.
+The stick you can use and do anything you want, thats mean if you want to add something in your project you are free to do it, this is the real meaning of Open Source, the future is adapt to every needs.

 After have all required items you need to make this simple scheme with your
 Arduino: